hamza5999/Expense-Tracker/README.md

 - Remove the expense item from the Expense list using remove() and pass the function in the onDismissed parameter of the Dismissible widget
 - Used ScaffoldMessenger utility object to show info messages for certain actions
 - Added undo functionality using indexOf() and insert()
+- Used different themeing constructors with copyWith() to copy the default theme styles and customize selected ones
+- Used ColorScheme.fromSeed() to set the base color